 Next, wipe the lids and rims of the jars clean of water.
 Now, lay the lids on the jar and screw on the band.

-Once the lids are on and the hot water bath is ready, gently place the jars in the pot.
+Once the lids are on and the hot water bath is ready, gently place the clean canning jars in the pot.
 Make sure that the jars are covered with water.
 When the hot water bath has reached a boil, process jars for 10 minutes.

 Lift the jars out of the canning bath after about 10 minutes and let them rest on the counter.
 If using the standard canning lids there will be a popping sound.
 That sound lets you know it is sealed.

 But, if you are like me, you can skip this step if you don't want to can it.
 Just simply put it into an airtight jar and place it in the refrigerator.
 It will last about 3 weeks in the fridge.
+You can also freeze this by putting it in a freezer-safe container.
+It will last 3 months in the freezer.

 Check out these strawberry drinks you can use this syrup in